Meowuu7/QuasiSim/README.md

 We will add the remaining code and instructions, as well as the data and more manipulation examples.
 <!-- We will add the data and the evaluation process for the remaining test datasets, as well as the training procedure.
 These updates are expected to be completed before May 2024. -->

+## Update

+- :hugs: **2024/07/07**: Analytical-PyBullet hybrid part has been released.
+- 🎉 **2024/07/02**: QuasiSim is accpeted to ECCV 2024!
+- :robot: **2024/05/17**: We've conducted real robot trajectory replay expeirments on an Allegro Hand to validate the real world applicability of QuasiSim.
+Check [the website](https://meowuu7.github.io/QuasiSim/) for videos.
+- :rocket: **2024/04/15**: First version code released!

 ## Getting Started